-After what felt like a very long wait, Fixer Upper has returned for its fifth and final season has almost come to an end.
+We are still in denial but, Fixer Upper's fifth and final season has almost come to an end.
 But even after more than 60 episodes, one of the most frequently asked questions remains: What is Joanna Gaines' ethnicity.

-When asked how she manages to do it all with filming, raising four kids, and running a business, Joanna admitted, "Short answer is I don’t.
+When asked how she manages to do it all with filming, running a business and raising four kids while pregnant with her fifth, Joanna admitted, "Short answer is I don’t.
 Do I fail and make mistakes?
 Every day.
 I have an amazing husband, a wonderful support system, and a strong faith that God would not have brought me this opportunity without giving me the strength and grace to fulfill it."
 Her time away from her family does not come cheap.
 The interior designer charges $150,000 as her appearance fee.